weriaxoid/minecraftspamer/README.md

 # minecraftspamer
-not in-game script for spamming messages, commands with delay change
+not in-game simple script with GUI for spamming messages, commands with delay change

+requirements:
+1. Python
+2. libraries: PyQt5 and keyboard